Updated: Sep 11

 Roald Dahl is one of my all-time favourites!
 His stories are so imaginative and engaging.
 I am yet to meet a child (or teacher) that doesn’t feel the same.

 Throughout my time in the classroom, I have shared many of his books with the students I’ve taught.
 From The BFG, to The Magic Finger, to Fantastic Mr Fox.
 Every year, I manage to sneak at least one into my class schedule just to read for fun and it isn’t long before the kids share my obsession.
 Afterwards, I look at them borrowing Dahl books from the library or begging me to read them another one of his books and I smile triumphantly on the inside because that is where readers are born… from a love of reading.

 So, what better way to introduce or celebrate this wonderful author than with ‘Roald Dahl Day’ (celebrated annually on the 13th of September).
 I know teachers are busy people and if you are anything like me, fitting another thing into my busy day is hard.
 So today, I thought I would share 5 simple ways you could celebrate Roald Dahl Day that require minimal prep to hopefully encourage and grow lifelong readers in your classroom:

-3. Transform students into mini journalists by asking them to prepare a list of questions they would ask Roald Dahl if he visited their house for dinner.
+Ask students to prepare a list of questions they would ask Roald Dahl if he visited their house for dinner.
 In the past, I’ve also asked students to consider what meal they would serve him and explain why (there is always some pretty interesting and outrageous answers!)